-This Borneo Pygmy Elephant screen print has been designed and hand-printed by Ed and James in a limited edition of 40 prints.
+This screen print has been designed and hand-printed by brothers Ed and James Harrison in a limited edition of just 40 prints.

 They use Fedrigoni’s 350gsm Freelife Cento, a carbon balanced paper which Fedrigoni create in collaboration with The World Land Trust.
-Numbered and embossed, this interactive eight layer screen print is comprised of seven layers of water based pigment ink, finished with one layer of phosphorescent ink.
+Numbered and embossed, this interactive eight-layer screen print is comprised of seven layers of water based pigment ink, finished with one layer of phosphorescent ink.